nikhilango/tourist_guide_zurich/Documentation/README.md

 <a name="thecontrol"></a>
 ## The Control
 We checked our mistakes by asking eachother and the people around us.
 In programming, every time Nikhil added something new to the code, we would check how the site would work.
 If there were any problems, we would try to improve the things that were not quite right yet.
 Virginia and I had to do the writing parts of our project.
-For that we constantly asked eachother for opinions of grammatical errors
+For that we constantly asked eachother for opinions of grammatical errors.<br>
 We used a website called [siteimprove.com](https://www.siteimprove.com/) to check how many and what type of errors we still had on our website.
 To gather more opinions, we asked our friends what they thought about our website.
 My friends really liked how informative our site was, but they found it bland.
 After some improvements, they found it acceptable.

 ### Criteria